yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 Some of the typical symptoms of a B12 anaemia include neurological disorders (numbness, dizziness, memory problems, difficulty to concentrate), as well as gastro-intestinal dysfunctioning (bowel mobility is altered and so is digestion; inflammatory reactions can occur).
 As B12 vitamin is also involved in the proper functioning of hormones and neurotransmitters, a lack of B12 can have psychological effects (irritability, mood disorders, sleep issues, depression, among other psychological disorders).
 It is extremely important to be aware of those different symptoms as they can easily be taken for another trouble.
 A very easy way to prevent such an anaemia is to take food supplement or to eat fortified food. <br>
-As regard to the choice of food supplement frequency, it seems that a daily dose of 100 microgramms is more easily absorbed by the body than a weekly dose. <br>
+As regard to the choice of food supplement frequency, it seems that a daily dose of 100 micrograms is more easily absorbed by the body than a weekly dose. <br>
 It is also good to know that different B12 molecules are available: Methylcobalamin (natural), Hydroxycobalamin (natural), Adenosylcobalamin (natural), and Cyanocobalamin (synthetical), and they are not all absorbed the same way by the body. <br>
 It seems that the methylcobalamin is the one to prefer (find the ref)